twitter/finatra/_sources/user-guide/getting-started/flags.rst.txt

 The `providesClientB` method in the Module above takes in both a `ClientId` String and a `ClientA`.
-Since it declares the two Modules, we're assured that these types will be available from the injector for our `providesClientB` method to use.
+Since it declares the two Modules, we're assured that these types will be available from the Injector for our `providesClientB` method to use.

 This is just an Example
 -----------------------